fjvallarino/monomer/tasks.md

     - Check if re-adding image on render should be inside lock
   - Improve spacer
   - Remove Tree
+  - Check why image dissapears when model changes (missing merge)

 - Pending
-  - Check why image dissapears when model changes (missing merge)
-  - Add center, right components based on box
-  - Can _wiChildren be removed from Widget and only be kept in Container?
   - Reorganize modules.
     -  Common and Widget merged into new Core?
     -  Widget.Widgets moved to Widget?